Welcome back! In our newest series, we will be discussing the streamline and all tips/tricks to help you improve yours today!

 Keep in mind: You will NEVER be able to recreate the peak speed achieved off of a start or a wall—at the surface of the water!
 That is why we use a streamline to keep the speed up for as long as we can.

-Did you know there is TWO ways to ultimately perform a streamline?
+Did you know there are TWO ways to perform a proper Streamline in Swimming?

 1. Elbows BEHIND Ears: